-Contacts: Dudley Simons (for bookings, maintenance, repairs, faults) Bullard Administrator (for bookings in Dudley's absence)
+Contacts: bullardfac@esc.cam.ac.uk (for bookings, maintenance, repairs, faults)

-- Before using a Department car, you must produce your driving licence and a copy of the online DVLA driving record should be provided, which can be kept on file by the Bullard Safety Officer.
-Your licence will be checked annually but you must notify him of any speeding convictions or other motoring offences occurring in the meantime. - Bullard Labs vehicles may be booked in the diary in Dudley's office where you also collect the keys; you must log journey details when you return the vehicle, entering outward and return mileage and specifying which grant is being used.
-Tell Dudley or Emma Chapman of any faults with the car and of any adjustments/repairs, you made.
+Before using a Department car, you must produce your driving licence and a copy of the online DVLA driving record should be provided, which can be kept on file by the Bullard Safety Officer.
+Your licence will be checked annually but you must notify him of any speeding convictions or other motoring offences occurring in the meantime.

-- Vehicle details are given below and you should comply with these as a condition of use. - Personal motor insurance does not provide cover for University vehicles. - If you ever need to transport chemicals in the Department car, strict guidelines must be followed: please contact Dudley Simons for advice (drs1005@esc.cam.ac.uk or 37198). - All vehicles must be returned in a clean condition.
+- Bullard Labs vehicles may be booked via bullardfac@esc.cam.ac.uk office where you also make arrangements to collect the keys; you must log journey details when you return the vehicle, entering outward and return mileage and specifying which grant is being used.
+Tell bullardfac@esc.cam.ac.uk of any faults with the car and of any adjustments/repairs, you made. - Vehicle details are given below and you should comply with these as a condition of use. - Personal motor insurance does not provide cover for University vehicles. - If you ever need to transport chemicals in the Department car, strict guidelines must be followed: please contact bullardfac@esc.cam.ac.uk or 37198). - All vehicles must be returned in a clean condition.
 Muddy boots must not be used in the vehicles.